Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Frost Giant.md

 - monster/environment/mountain
 - monster/size/huge
 - monster/type/giant
-statblock: inline
+aliases: ["Frost Giant"]
 ---
 # Frost Giant
 *Source: Monster Manual p.
-155, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden*
+155. Available in the SRD and the Basic Rules.*

 Gigantic reavers from the freezing lands beyond civilization, frost giants are fierce, hardy warriors that survive on the spoils of their raids and pillaging.
 They respect only brute strength and skill in battle, demonstrating both with their scars and the grisly trophies they take from their enemies.